kylpo/notes/publishable/Convention-Injector-Component.md

-# Naming Convention for Injector Components
+# A Naming Convention for Injector Components
 ## What is an "injector component"?

 An injector component takes props, optionally computes new ones, then injects them into its child via `React.cloneElement()`.
 Crucially, it also does not add any new components to the DOM.
 It only exists in React's virtual DOM.